 - Make sure that the 90-day window is appropriate for you.
 It can include the previous month as well.

 - Only paid nights count towards the 18 nights required.
 Award or Cash + Points nights are ineligible.
 You can, however, get credit for up to 3 rooms at a time.

 TIP: If you are traveling with your friends or work group and can have all the folios under your name and SPG number, you can earn up to 3 qualifying nights every night, as you can earn credit for 3 rooms at a time.

-Considering that Starwood is likely to become part of Marriott later this year and the loyalty programs probably merge late 2017 or early 2018, there is no downside to take advantage of this SPG status challenge now.
+Considering that Starwood is now part of Marriott and the loyalty programs will probably merge in early 2018, there is no downside to take advantage of this SPG status challenge now.
 You will probably end up with Marriott Rewards Gold or Platinum before the status runs out.

 You can basically book three nights at the cheapest property you can find (there are some for $50 per night) for a weekend (Friday to Monday) and become Gold (9 nights).
 Do it again the following weekend and become Platinum member (total 18 nights).